makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

 - User create the project
 - Project directories are initialised
-- User receive an email with the git url to push on

 upgrade  of a project
 +++++++++++++++++++++
 The code is not pull by production server it will be pushed with git to the environment ssh endpoint:

 - Triggered either by an automatted bot (jenkins)
-- By the user itself, hence he as enought access
+- By the user itself, hence he as enougth access

 In either way, the trigger is a git push.

 The nerve of the war: jinja macros and states, and execution modules
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++